ResearchComputing/Documentation/docs/running-jobs/interactive-jobs-new.md

 ---

-To run an interactive GUI application, we must install a X windows server application and enable X11 forwarding on our personal computer.
+To run an interactive GUI application on Summit, we must install an X windows server application and enable X11 forwarding on our personal computer.

 #### Windows setup

-On Windows we must first install an X window server application to allow Summit to forward the GUI information to your local system.
+On Windows we must first install an X windows server application to allow Summit to forward the GUI information to your local system.
 For Windows, we will use an application called Xming to accomplish this.
 [Download the Xming here](https://sourceforge.net/projects/xming/).

 Next we must enable X11 forwarding on the PuTTY application.
 Download and install the [PuTTY application](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) here if you have not done so already.